Answers to The Top Tax Questions

 Qualified charitable donations

-• You can donate a part of your IRA to charities tax-free before your RMD age with qualified charitable donations, and, thereby, could reduce future RMDs and related taxes.
+- You can donate a part of your IRA to charities tax-free before your RMD age with qualified charitable donations, and thereby, could reduce future RMDs and related taxes.

-• The annual QCD limit is $105,000 for 2024.
+- The annual QCD limit is $108,000 for 2025 and $111,000 for 2026.

 2